Former President Carter says he has cancer

 In July, he gave a wide-ranging interview to Reuters Editor-at-Large Sir Harold Evans on his life from his childhood on a Georgia peanut farm to his presidency. (tmsnrt.rs/1f8BND2)

-Carter recalled growing up in a home without running water or electricity, at a time when he said the daily wage was $1 for a man and 75 cents for a woman, and a loaf of bread cost 5 cents.
+Carter recalled growing up in a home without running water or electricity, at a time when he said the daily wage was $1 for a man, 75 cents for a woman, and a loaf of bread cost 5 cents.

 He said the civil rights movement led to important progress toward racial equality in the United States, but lamented ”there’s still a great prejudice in police forces against black people and obviously some remnants of extreme racism.”